 1. Terms of Office: June 1 to May 31, two years hence.

 2. Eligibility for nomination and elections: All regular exempt and nonexempt employees of RIT, as defined by E1.0 Employee Classification and Status, who are not faculty are eligible to be nominated and elected to RIT SC.

 3. Eligibility to Vote: Any person eligible to be elected according to section II.B.2. is eligible to vote in the SC general elections.

-C. Appointments: The SC appoints qualified staff members to university committees and task forces as requested by the president, vice-presidents, IC, or other university groups or officers.
+C. Appointments: The SC appoints qualified staff members to university committees and task forces as requested by the president, vice-presidents, UC, or other university groups or officers.
 Appointees represent SC and staff concerns in the committees on which they serve.